cleoold/types-linq/doc/api/types_linq.enumerable.rst

 This method always uses a generic list slicing method regardless the implementation of the wrapped iterable.

+This method currently is identical to `take()` when it takes a slice.

 Example
     .. code-block:: python